 Not surprisingly perhaps, it is the more popular attractions that people come to England to visit that charge an entry fee.
 There are, however, a number of sites for which entry is free; and for the archaeology traveller the spectacular Iron Age hillfort of Maiden Castle is one that immediately springs to mind.
 Whether you live in England and visiting English Heritage properties is a favourite past-time, or you are visiting the country on holiday or business, getting in to a few of the must-see archaeological and historic sites can be quite costly.
 Particularly if you are travelling on a budget or as a family; entry fees soon start adding up.

-Fortunately, the good people at English Heritage have come up with a membership scheme.
-And one that takes caters for different types of members: adults, seniors and students.
+English Heritage has a membership scheme, one that takes caters for different types of members: adults, seniors and students.

 Is it worth joining English Heritage?